 To appeal, file the proper form with BOTA within 30 days from the mailing date of the Small Claims Division or county appraiser's informal meeting decision.
-The appeal form should be part of the notice of results that you receive.
+The appeal form should be part of the notice of results that you receive or you may obtain a copy from BOTA.
 Filing fees may apply.
-You must also file a copy of the appeal form with the county clerk and county appraiser.
+You must also file a copy of the appeal form with the county appraiser.